 - Return to the start position while breathing in, and repeat the movement until you have completed 2 sets of 20 repetitions each.

-Disclaimer: This article is for informative purposes only.
-Always consult a fitness expert before starting any physical fitness program in order to reduce the risk of injury.
+Disclaimer: Always consult a fitness expert before starting any physical fitness program in order to reduce the risk of injury.